equinor/intro-to-software-development/course_documentation/exercises/3_continuous_integration.md

 ## Break the workflow

 - Experiment with adding changes that breaks either the tests, the formatting or the static type checking

-## Accept the PR

-- Restore PR to a working state.
-  - You can remove unwanted commits with `git rebase -i origin/main`
-- Click the "Rebase and merge" button on GitHub
-- Delete the branch on the remote origin (Press the button on GitHub)
-- Delete the local branch
-  - `git lg` to see the current shape of your history
-  - `git fetch origin --prune`
-  - `git rebase origin/main`
-  - `git checkout origin/main` or (`git checkout main` and `git rebase origin/main`)
-  - `git branch -d add-ci-workflow`